“Hola Maria! Buenos días!”

 Dinner at 7 revolves around the basket of corn tortillas in the center of the table, which I use to scoop up some of the vegetables on my plate.
 Guatemalan cuisine has little in the way of fat and spices, but Maria’s vegetarian dishes are still filling and healthy (and delicious!).

 At the far end of the table, Maria’s Tzutzujil-speaking father smiles quietly and pours chilis over his plate.
-He’s the only permanent male resident in the house, since Maria’s husband Miguel works at a recording studio for a Central American television station across the lake.
+He’s the only permanent male resident in the house, since Maria’s husband Miguel works at a recording studio for a Central American television station across the lake and only visits on weekends.

 Angela pauses her animated chattering and cell phone gaming to hoist her baby cousin, Diego (not to be confused with my not-a-baby Spanish teacher), into her lap.
 He’s deathly serious, his expression never quirking into a smile despite being the target of tickles and silly faces.

-Meanwhile, Norma and Nash are exchanging song recommendations.
+Meanwhile, Norma and Nash exchange song recommendations.
 Nash turns up his phone volume and throws his voice into a perfect imitation of Juanes – “Para tu amor lo tengo todo…”

 Baby Diego watches Nash with big, unblinking eyes, but he’s the only one that keeps his composure.
 Maria, for one, bursts into giggles and gazes adoringly at my boyfriend.